Another Sports Betting Bill Has Been Introduced in Kentucky

 “We’ve been close in the past,” Koenig said Monday.
 “I imagine it’ll be close again this year.”

-The lawmaker said recent polling shows that 65% of Kentuckians support sports betting, including 58% of Republican residents.
+The lawmaker said recent polling shows that 65% of Kentuckians, including 58% of Republican residents, support sports betting.

 “There’s a lot of opposition in the rural parts of the state,” he said.

-The senator said it will take a “grass roots” effort by popular online bookmakers such as FanDuel Sportsbook to legalize sports wagering in the Kentucky.
+The senator said it would take a “grassroots” effort by popular online sportsbooks to legalize sports wagering in Kentucky.

 He added that it remains to be seen whether a sports betting bill will pass this year.